humanmade/block-editor-components/src/components/ImageControl/README.md

 ## Usage

-For a minimum working setup, all you need to do is pass an image URL as `value`, as well as an `onChange` callback that accepts an image object.
+For a minimum working setup, all you need to do is pass an image ID as `value`, as well as an `onChange` callback that accepts an image object.

 ```js
 import { ImageControl } from '@humanmade/block-editor-components';